Rossi ends 49-race losing streak with win on IMS road course

 “Devlin needs to be kicked out of this racing series!
 He’s an idiot!”
 Daly screamed over his radio.

-There’s been speculation that Michael Andretti is reconsidering bringing DeFrancesco back for a sophomore season.
+There’s been speculation that Andretti is reconsidering bringing DeFrancesco back for a sophomore season.

 Christian Lundgaard, a rookie from Denmark who made his IndyCar debut in this race a year ago, finished second to give Rahal Letterman Lanigan its first podium of the season.
 It also gave Honda-powered drivers a 1-2 finish.